librasteve/Air/docs/Air.md

 Reusability is promoted by the structure of the libraries - individuals and teams can create and install your own libraries to encapsulate design themes, re-usable web components and best practice.

-Air is comprised of three core libraries:
+Air is comprised of four core libraries:

   * Air::Functional - wraps HTML tags as functions

   * Air::Base - a set of handy prebuilt components

   * Air::Component - make your own components

+  * Air::Form - declarative forms

 **[Air::Play](https://raku.land/zef:librasteve/Air::Play)** is a companion raku module with various **Air** website examples.